8gears/helmfile-builder-image/README.md

 | awscli                                      | latest  |
 | gnupg, curl, gettext, jq, postgresql-client |         |

-## Build
+## Usage

+This image is always up to date due to night rebuild.

-This image is rebuild nightly and can be pulled from
+Images can be pulled from two locations:

 ```shell script
 docker pull c8n.io/8gears/helmfile-builder-image